AaronL44/Jenkins-Guides/CI-CDE-GUIDE.md

 Next, type the following command to generate an SSH key pair:
 `ssh-keygen -t rsa -b 4096 -C <"your email address">`
 - Make sure you use your email address.
+- WHY: Using the -t rsa flag generates a RSA key, which is widely accepted and secure.
+The -b 4096 flag specifies the length of the key for security, and the -C option adds a comment (usually your email) to identify the key.

 Choose a name for your key pair to differentiate them from previous keys.